tasket/wyng-backup/README.md

    $ sudo sparsebak.py --save-to=myfile.img receive vm-work-private

 ...restores a volume called 'vm-work-private' to 'myfile.img' in the current folder.
-Note its possible to specify any path, including block devices such as '/dev/vgname/vm-work-private'.
-In this case, a writeable block device (such as a thin LV) must already exist at the path, although sparsebak will handle resizing for you automatically.
+Note that its possible to specify any path, including block devices such as '/dev/vgname/vm-work-private'.
+In this case, a writeable block device (such as a thin LV) must already exist at the path.

+Resizing is automatic if the path is a logical volume or regular file.
+For any `--save-to` type, sparsebak will try to `blkdiscard` or `truncate` old data before saving.

 #### verify